stacks

 John E Abele 2.2 billion Boston, MA medical devices

-Ronda E Stryker 2 billion Kalamazoo, MI medical products
+Ronda E Stryker 2 billion Kalamazoo, MI medical devices

 Peter M Nicholas 1.9 billion Boston, MA medical devices